ohmybash/oh-my-bash/README.md

 If you want to override any of the default behaviors, just add a new file (ending in `.sh`) in the `custom/` directory.

-If you have many functions that go well together, you can put them as a `XYZ.plugin.sh` file in the `custom/plugins/` directory and then enable this plugin.
+If you have many functions that go well together, you can put them as a `XYZ.plugin.sh` file in the `custom/plugins/XYZ` directory and then enable this plugin by adding the name to the `plugins` array in `~/.bashrc`.

 If you would like to modify an existing module (theme/plugin/aliases/completion) bundled with Oh My Bash, first copy the original module to `custom/` directory and modify it.
-It will be loaded instead of the original one.
+It will be loaded instead of the original one when it is enabled through `OSH_THEME`/`plugins`/`aliases`/`completions` in `~/.bashrc`.

 ```bash
 $ mkdir -p "$OSH_CUSTOM/themes"